mahmoudparsian/data-algorithms-with-spark/wiki-how/reduce-the-verbosity-of-spark-runtime-output.md

+# Reduce the Verbosity of Spark Runtime Output

 When using PySpark, you may find the logging statements that get printed in the shell are distracting (it prints out lots of debugging information).